pubky/pubky-knowledge-base/Explore/PubkyCore/SecurityModel.md

 The Pubky security model accepts that some trust is unavoidable in practical systems.
 Rather than attempting to eliminate all trust (which often leads to unusable systems), the approach is:

 1. **Choose Wisely**: Users select their homeserver operator.
 This is an explicit trust decision, similar to choosing a bank or email provider.
-Users who want zero trust can self-host.
+Users CAN run their own homeservers if they don't trust anyone.

 2. **Don't Trust Fully**: Mirroring and backups allow users to restore data after detecting misbehavior.
 If your primary homeserver modifies data or acts maliciously, your mirrors will show discrepancies.
 Data replication / backup is a first step for maintaining data availability.